Does this ADHD chaos sound like you?

 • Allergies/Asthma – people with ADHD are more likely to suffer from asthma and allergies (seasonal, eczema, food sensitivities, etc.)

-• Skin picking – known as dermatillomania, includes picking at cuticles, acne, bug bites, etc.
+• Skin picking – known as dermatillomania, includes picking at cuticles, acne, bug bites, etc., or other Body Focused Repetitive Behaviors (BFRB)

-• Impulsive relationship behavior – falling hard and fast in love, or out of love: growing bored or unhappy and cheating
+• Impulsive relationship behavior – falling hard and fast in love, or growing bored or unhappy and cheating (because the conflict of speaking up is excruciating)

-• Rejection Sensitivity (RSD) – feeling crushed or anxious from even mildly negative feedback
+• Rejection Sensitivity (RSD) – feeling crushed or anxious from even mildly negative feedback, causing you to avoid things you might not immediately be good at, or leaning on perfectionism

 • Emotional dysregulation – emotions that hit hard/fast and linger long after the trigger passes